cmsc426/cmsc426.github.io/project1.md

 ### Problem Statement

 1. Write matlab code to cluster the orange ball using [single gaussians](https://cmsc426.github.io/colorseg/#gaussian) [30 points]
 2. Write matlab code to cluster the orange ball using [Gaussian Mixture Model](https://cmsc426.github.io/colorseg/#gmm) [40 points] and estimate the [depth](https://cmsc426.github.io/colorseg/#distest) of the ball [20 points].
 Also, plot all the GMM ellipsoids[10 points].

-Refer below algorithm in designing your software architecture.
+You are **not** suppose to use any matlab built-in functions like fitgmdist() or gmdistribution.fit() for GMM.
+To help you with code implementation, we have given the pseudocode :-)

 <div class="fig fighighlight">